perama-v/min-know/FAQ.md

 ## What if the IPNS key is lost?

 The publisher can generate a new IPNS key and submit that to the broadcasting contract as a transaction.

+## How do I get data, starting with a manifest?

+The manifest gives you IPFS hashes for Chapters in Volumes.
+These Chapters are blobs of data with some specified format (e.g., SSZ).
+The blobs contain key-value pairs.

+A user gets the Chapters that match their need, and then they look in each Chapter using their key.
+If the Chapter has data for that key, they use it and then check the next Chapter.

+In other words, relevant Chapters MAY contain desirable data.
+However, irrelevant Chapters definitely do not, so you can ignore those.

+So with a key (e.g., an address), each Chapter that was downloaded is checked.
+A value, if present, depends on the database in question, but might be something like a transaction id, a name/tag, a signature or some source code.

+## Why should I download data that is not relevant to me?

+The idea is that users can strengthen a distributed database, rather than relying on a few "big rigs" that share the whole database.

+Users get a good deal - they only have to get a fraction of the database (e.g., 1/256).

+1/256th is also large enough to be useful (to share back to the network).
+It would take 256 of these users to represent the whole database.
+Some users might even need a bit more, and can then share more.
+So the number might be ~100 users or less.
+Yet, no individual user has to wear the burden of the whole, complete database.

+If a user only fetched a single key-value pair for a database, this might only represent 1/1000000th of the data.
+It would take a million of these users to share the whole database.
+In this situation, users can only take.
+There's nothing meaningful to contribute without storing the whole database.

+In this way, 256 is a "sweet spot".
+Not too little, not too much.
+This is why the databases in Min-know are divided into this many.
+Multiples of 16 also work well with the hexadecimal keys (all keys starting with 0x** results in 256 divisions).